Questions for 1/21

 think pre-trial publicity or other public discussion of court cases

 influences the outcomes of trials?
-How far is too far?
+How far (in reporting and

 in limiting press freedom?
 Are limits on court officials